Other Names: Platinol®

 Cisplatin is a drug used to treat cancer.
-This drug is given in the vein (IV).
+It is given in the vein (IV).

-- Effects on the nerves are called peripheral neuropathy.
-You may feel numbness or pain in your hands and feet.
+- Changes in your liver function Effects on the nerves are called peripheral neuropathy.
+You may feel numbness, tingling, or pain in your hands and feet.
 It may be hard for you to button your clothes, open jars, or walk as usual.
 The effect on the nerves may get worse with more doses of the drug.
-These effects get better in some people after the drug is stopped, but it does not get better in all people.
+These effects get better in some people after the drug is stopped but it does not get better in all people.

 Treating Side Effects

 - Manage tiredness by pacing your activities for the day.

 - Be sure to include periods of rest between energy-draining activities.

 - To decrease the risk of infection, wash your hands regularly.